Graduate Program Director, Surgical and Interventional Sciences

 fackson.mwale [at] mcgill.ca

-Dr. Fackson Mwale is a tenured professor and Graduate Program Director in Experimental Surgery.
+Dr. Fackson Mwale is a tenured professor and Graduate Program Director in Surgical and Interventional Sciences.
 He serves as co-director for the Surgical Innovation Concentration, a senior investigator at the Lady Davis Institute, past president of the Canadian Orthopaedic Research Society (CORS), Co-Founder of Trepso Therapeutics and Intervertech.
 He is the director of the non-thesis master’s degree and Medical Technology Internship I and II.
 He is also a course instructor for Surgical Innovation I and II.

 He has made contributions to the fields of extracellular matrix biology, osteoarthritis, Spine biology and Tissue engineering.
 These contributions have earned him international recognition and acclaim.
 Dr. Mwale has been the Co-Director of the Orthopaedic Research Laboratory at Lady Davis Research Institute (McGill University affiliate) since 2000.